johnathan-convertino-afrl/util_fpga_binary_gen/README.md

 An older GCC version is downloaded from a zip archive and compiled on the target system.
 This is done since newer versions of GCC will not compile uboot from 2020 (intel) and 2022 (xilinx).

 #### Example
-Simply add the below for your development board and the post hooks with automatically be added to your build and executed.
+Simply add the below for your development board and the post hooks will automatically be added to your build and executed.

 ```
 depend: